Retinol for beginners: how to start without wrecking your skin

 -

 Niacinamide.
 The old myth that niacinamide and retinol cannot be used together has been thoroughly debunked.
-Niacinamide actually helps reduce retinol-induced irritation.
-It strengthens the skin barrier and reduces redness.
-Use them together freely.
+Niacinamide reduces retinol-induced irritation, strengthens the barrier and calms redness.

 -